ember-learn/ember-blog/source/2019-07-26-the-ember-times-issue-108.md

 Be kind,

-Isaac Lee, the crowd and the Learning Team
+Anne-Greeth van Herwijnen, Isaac Lee, the crowd and the Learning Team